Supasheet.

 );

-These helpers mirror your authorisation rules — only users actually granted the role or permission receive the notification.
+These helpers mirror your authorisation rules — only users actually granted the role or table privilege receive the notification.
+Both are SECURITY DEFINER, restricted to service_role — call them from inside your own SECURITY DEFINER notification trigger functions, not from client code.

 Triggering from Domain Tables

 The most useful pattern is to attach a trigger that creates notifications when something happens in your domain.
-The migration ships a working example: trg_user_roles_notify notifies a user the first time they're granted a role.
+The migration ships a working example: trg_user_role_changed_notify fires on auth.users itself and notifies a user whenever their role is assigned or changed.

 'role_granted',